cbor-wg/cbor-oid/draft-ietf-cbor-tags-oid.md

 Tag Factoring with Arrays and Maps {#tfs}
 ============

-OID tags can tag byte strings (as discussed above), but also CBOR arrays and maps.
+The tag content of OID tags can be byte strings (as discussed above), but also CBOR arrays and maps.
-The idea in the latter case is that the tag is factored out from each individual item in the container;
+The idea in the latter case is that the tag construct is factored out from each individual item in the container;
 the tag is placed on the array or map instead.

-When an OID tag is applied to an array, it means that the respective tag is imputed to all elements of the array that are byte strings, arrays, or maps.
+When the tag content of an OID tag is an array, this means that the respective tag is imputed to all elements of the array that are byte strings, arrays, or maps.
 (There is no effect on other elements, including text strings or tags.)
-For example, when an array is tagged with TBD111, every array element that is a byte string is an OID, and every element that is an array or map is in turn treated as discussed here.
+For example, when the tag content of a TBD111 tag is an array, every array element that is a byte string is an OID, and every element that is an array or map is in turn treated as discussed here.

-When an OID tag is applied to a map, it means that the respective tag is imputed to all keys in the map that are byte strings, arrays, or maps; again, there is no effect on keys of other major types.
+When the tag content of an OID tag is a map, this means that a tag with the same tag number is imputed to all keys in the map that are byte strings, arrays, or maps; again, there is no effect on keys of other major types.
 Note that there is also no effect on the values in the map.